mamba-org/gator/docs/source/features.md

 ```

 (direct-batch-toggle)=

 ### Direct/Batch Mode Toggle
-**

 The Direct/Batch mode toggle button in the package toolbar allows you to control how package changes are applied:

 - **Direct Mode** (default): Package version changes apply immediately when selected
 - **Batch Mode**: Queue multiple package changes and apply them all together with the "Apply" button

-This toggle is essential for managing complex environment modifications efficiently.

 ```{image} _static/images/direct-batch-toggle.png
 :alt: Screenshot of the package toolbar with the Direct/Batch toggle button circled in red